These chocolate rum balls recipe can be made with bourbon as well, so treat yourself to all the delicious flavors of the holidays.

 - crushed Candy Canes

-- In a bowl, whisk together ground Nilla wafers, pecans, confectioners' sugar, spices, and cocoa powder until well combined.
+In a bowl, whisk together ground Nilla wafers, pecans, confectioners' sugar, ground cinnamon, ground ginger, grated nutmeg, and cocoa powder until well combined.